 Digital microscopes are used to observe, inspect, and analyze samples of nearly any size.
 Digital microscopes are often used as a solution when needs cannot be met by optical microscopes or SEMs.
-A wide range of industries including electronics, medical devices, materials research, and automotive all use digital microscopes.
+A wide range of industries including electronics, medical devices, materials research, and automotive all use 3D digital microscopes.
 More information on applications for each industry can be seen on our Application Examples Page.

 Digital microscopes from KEYENCE continue to be the best solution on the market.
-KEYENCE created the first digital microscope over 20 years ago, and continuously implements direct feedback from customers into subsequent generations of digital microscopes.
+KEYENCE created the first digital microscope over 20 years ago, and continuously implements direct feedback from customers into subsequent generations of scientific digital microscopes.
 This enables KEYENCE to always be on the bleeding edge, providing products that solve real problems that users face.

 Digital microscopes, compound microscopes, stereoscopes, metallurgical microscopes, and polarizing microscopes are all commonly used.
 While the latter four types of microscopes each have a special designated purpose, a digital microscope combines all of these functions into one device, enabling faster throughput and a more efficient workflow.